 DISCUSSION:

-The procedure for chromatic correction is a tradeoff between accuracy and effort.
+The procedure for chromatic correction is a trade-off between accuracy and effort.
 To save needless efforts, it is better to know how much accuracy is required for your study.
-The highest accuracy may not be required for conventional wide-field live imaging, and thus, bright field reference images are often sufficient to correct the chromatic shift.
-Similarly, when the imaging condition and environment is constant, repeated use of a biological calibration will save energy.
+The highest accuracy may not be required for conventional wide-field (live) imaging, and thus, bright-field reference images are often sufficient to correct the chromatic shift.
+Similarly, when the imaging condition and environment is constant, repeated use of a biological calibration will save time.
 On the other hand, if a highly accurate registration is desired, high-quality crosstalk or biological calibration reference images are necessary.
 For the best performance, reference images should be obtained with as similar conditions and timings as the target images as possible.
 As long as both reference and target images are obtained by the same microscopy, higher spatial resolution will improve the correction accuracy.
 If deconvolution is available for both reference and target images, then implementing this before correction may improve the correction accuracy.
 Also, for the best performance, the sampling theorem for the optical (Z) axis should be fulfilled in both the reference and target file for precise subpixel interpolation (protocol step 2.1.3).